jindongyang94/cookiecutter-data-science-custom/README.md

 ```
 ├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
+├── Makefile           <- Makefile with commands like `make setup` or `make clean`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
+│   ├── metadata       <- Information about the tables given : Schema, Headers, etc.
-│   ├── external       <- Data from third party sources.
+│   ├── mock_data
-│   ├── interim        <- Intermediate data that has been transformed.
+│   │   ├── interim    <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   │   ├── processed  <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   │   └── raw        <- The original, immutable data dump.
+│   └── scripts        <- SQL scripts used to create the datasets
 │
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries
 │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-│                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   └── template.ipynb
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting